9 Best Ways to Prevent Debit Card Fraud

 Banks are well motivated to stay ahead of debit card fraud.
 After all, every dollar of fraud cost banks and credit unions roughly $2.92, a whopping 9.3% increase from 2017.
 In other words, banks lose almost 3x more than the initial dollar amount stolen.
 Many financial institutions update their debit cards and security algorithms frequently.
 However, others procrastinate based on compliance laws.

 EMV Card Compliance

 While merchants were forced to implement EMV cards years ago, the actual compliance deadline isn’t until October 2020.
-Meaning, financial institutions don’t technically need to move to EMV cards until mid-next year.
+Meaning, financial institutions don’t technically need to move to EMV cards until later this year.
 If you think about how long you’ve been inserting debit cards rather than swiping them, it may seem wild that EMV cards are still not the required standard.